Waqar Akbar Cheema

 2.2 Reports about Khadija’s Age at the Time of Death

 It is established that Khadija died in the tenth year after the Prophet’s proclamation of the message, twenty-five years after her marriage with the Messenger of Allah (ﷺ).

 عن هشام بن عروة قال: توفيت خديجة بنت خويلد رضي الله عنها وهي ابنة خمس وستين سنة

 Hisham bin ‘Urwa said: Khadija bint Khuwaylid died at the age of sixty-five.

 محمد بن صالح، وعبد الرحمن بن عبد العزيز، قالا: توفيت خديجة لعشر خلون من شهر رمضان وذلك قبل الهجرة بثلاث سنين وهي يومئذ بنت خمس وستين سنة

-Muhammad bin Salih and Abdul Rahman bin Abdul Aziz both said: Khadija died ten on the 10th of Ramadan.
+Muhammad bin Salih and Abdul Rahman bin Abdul Aziz both said: Khadija died on the tenth of Ramadan.
 It was three years before Hijra and Khadija was then sixty-five years old.